christianschuler8989/StudyToolkitVid/README.md

 ### Part 1 - Media Editing
+<a name="mediaEditing"></a>

-Creating data sets for investigating perceived quality of video material
+Creating data sets for investigating perceived quality of video material.
+[TODO]

 ### Part 2 - Study Setup
+<a name="studySetup"></a>

-Setting up and executing a user study based on these (or other) data sets
+Setting up and executing a user study based on these (or other) data sets.
+[TODO]

 ### Part 3 - Statistical Analysis
+<a name="statisticalAnalysis"></a>

-Running and reporting a statistical analysis following the results from a study
+Running and reporting a statistical analysis following the results from a study.

-TODO: Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+[TODO]

-_For more examples, please refer to the [Documentation](https://github.com/christianschuler8989/StudyToolkitVid/tree/main/docs)_
+_For more information, please refer to the [Documentation](https://github.com/christianschuler8989/StudyToolkitVid/tree/main/docs/StudyToolkitVid_Documentation.pdf)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>